Georgsiedel/model-based-data-augmentation/data/README.md

 as can be downloaded from here: https://github.com/wzekai99/DM-Improves-AT or generated here: https://github.com/NVlabs/edm

-Stylemix in our implementation uses the already encoded features of a selection of 1000 paintings images: "style_feats_adain_1000.npy" as can be downloaded from here: tba
+Stylemix in our implementation requires encoded image features from the painter-by-numbers dataset to be put into the data repository, named "style_feats_adain_1000.npy", as can be downloaded from here: ttps://zenodo.org/records/16279015

+This folder contains the label datasets for the c- and c-bar datasets, which must also be put into the data repository